-Steps Environmental Action Required Implemented by Monitored/check By 1.
-Sub-project identification 1.1.
-Prepare basic information and submit to PFI for primary screeningIndustrial Enterprises (IEs PFIs 1.2.
-Environmental eligible screening PFIs WB will review the screening result 1.3.
-Screen to categorize sub-project as A, B or C subprojects according to the World Bank's safeguard policiesFor sub-projects that are classified as C-type: no further action required.For subprojects of other categories, PFIs WB will review the screening result 2.
-Sub-project preparation carry out subsequent steps.
-2.1.
-Provide guidance to selected Environmental consultancy in preparing necessary environmental documents, collecting and recording required licenses/permits that comply with approved ESMF IEs or IEs environmental consultant PFIs check and appraise the Sub- project dossier eligibly.
+Steps Environmental Action Required Implemented by Monitored/check By Sub-project identification 1.1.
+Prepare basic information and submit to PFI for primary screening Industrial Enterprises (IEs) PFIs 1.2.
+Screening to determine eligibility PFIs WB will review the screening result 1.3.
+Screen to categorize sub-project as A, B or C subprojects according to the World Bank's safeguard policies For sub-projects that are classified as C-type: no further action required.
+For subprojects of other categories, carry out subsequent steps.
+PFIs WB will review the screening result 2.
+Sub-project preparation 2.1.
+Provide guidance to selected Environmental consultancy in preparing necessary environmental documents, collecting and recording required licenses/permits that comply with approved ESMF IEs or IEs environmental consultants PFIs/PIE check and appraise the sub-project dossier eligibly.
 PMB will also provide all technical assistance activities under VSUEE.
 WB will do random checks 2.2.
-For category B sub-projects that present an approved EIA/EPP which is still effective, conduct an environmental due diligence and request the IE to prepare an supplementary EMP if necessary 2.3.
-For category A subprojects, prepare the report on institutional capacity to carry out environmental safeguard and TOR for EIA preparation PFIs and IE IEs Reviewed PFIs and WB Monitored by PFIs and cleared by WB.

-Steps Environmental Action Required Implemented by Monitored/check By 2.4.
-Prepare draft EIA/EMP/EPP Carry out public consultations with potential affected people and local authorities about the content of EIA/EMP/EPP prepare meeting minutes and list of participants Include solutions to address community concerns into final EIA/EMP/EPP.
+For category B sub-projects that present an approved EIA/EPP which is still effective, conduct an environmental due diligence and request the IE to prepare an supplementary EMP if necessary PFIs and IE Reviewed PFIs/PIE and WB 2.3.
+For category A subprojects, prepare the report on institutional capacity to carry out environmental safeguard and TOR for EIA preparation IEs Monitored by PFIs/PIE and cleared by WB.
+2.4.
+Prepare draft EIA/EMP/EPP Carry out public consultations with potential affected people and local authorities about the content of EIA/EMP/EPP prepare meeting minutes and list of participants IE or IE's environmental consultants Monitored by PFIs/PIE Include solutions to address community concerns into final EIA/EMP/EPP.
 Consultation records are filed for submission when required.
-Submit draft EIA/EMP/EPP to PFIs and WB (if required) for review IE or IE's environmental consultancy Monitored by PFIs 2.5.
-Review the final EIA/EMP/EPP prior to submit for approval PFIs WBwilldoselectivelycheckenvironmentaldocumentofcategoryBsubprojects (30%)TheWBwillconduct prior reviewofEIAforallcategoryAsubprojects.
-2.6.
-EIA/EMP/EPP (if any) approval/clearance EIA/EMP cleared by PFIs and/or WB EIA/EPP approved by appropriate local WB will clear the EIA report of all category A subproject.
-WB will selectively provide clearance for EMPs of certain category B subprojects Local authorities Monitored by PFI for EIA/EPP/RP approval
+Submit draft EIA/EMP/EPP to PFIs and WB (if required) for reviewing 2.5.
+Review the final EIA/EMP/EPP prior to submit for approval PFIs WB will selectively check environmental safeguard document of category B subprojects (30%) The WB will conduct prior review of EIA for all category A 2.6.
+EIA/EMP/EPP (if any) approval/clearance EIA/EMP cleared by PFIs and/or WB subprojects.
+WB will clear the EIA report of all category A subproject.
+WB will selectively provide clearance for EMPs of certain category B subprojects